Huskies For Homes Siberian husky, Australian Shepherd Breeder & Rescue

 The Best for Your Pet

-Siberian Huskies shed their undercoats twice a year.
+Both breeds shed their undercoats twice a year.
 This is called “blowing the coat,” and it usually occurs in spring as the weather warms, and again in fall to make way for growth of a new undercoat for the cold weather ahead.
-You should never have the undercoat of your Siberian Husky manually removed.
-Regular grooming, not undercoat removal, is the secret to keeping your Siberian Husky clean and comfortable.
-In addition, it is important to never shave a Siberian Husky, as the coat provides natural insulation both against summer heat and winter cold, and it protects the Husky’s skin from sunburn.
+You should never have the undercoat of your Siberian Husky manually removed and unless truly necessary your Aussies undercoat should not be shaved or otherwise removed either this coat is essential to keeping your dog warm in winter and cool in summer.
+Regular grooming, not undercoat removal, is the secret to keeping your Baby clean and comfortable.
+In addition, the coat is not only natural insulation in summer heat and winter cold, it protects the their skin from sunburn as well.

-Husky puppies have a soft fuzzy undercoat but no real guard hairs to speak of.
-But between the ages of 10 and 14 months, Husky puppies will go through a complete shed losing all their of their fuzzy puppy fur.
+Puppies have a soft fuzzy undercoat but no real guard hairs to speak of.
+But between the ages of 10 and 14 months, puppies will go through a complete shed losing all their of their fuzzy puppy fur.
 The puppy fuzz is then replaced by their full adult coat.

-In their natural climate of Siberia the Husky does not shed during the year (except when they blow their coats) due to the cold and dry environment.
-But if you don’t live in Siberia you will find that the husky tends to shed throughout the year.
-Shedding is a natural process.
+The husky sheds twicw a year in the coldef climates but does tend to shed throughout the year In warmer areas.
+Shedding is a natural process for both breeds.
 Dogs perspire only through their paw pads so getting rid of extra hair in the summer is an absolute necessity to prevent heat stress.

-Never clip your huskies whiskers – they are sensory devices that your dog needs.
+Never clip your dogs whiskers – they are sensory devices that your dog needs.
 Whiskers vibrate as a warning to the dog when they come into contact with something solid.

 Brushing

-The key to happy grooming is to teach your Siberian to accept being brushed and standing or laying quietly while it is being done.
-Wild dogs perform grooming sessions on each other frequently, it promotes social cohesion and reaffirms the hierarchy.
+The key to happy grooming is to teach your dog/puppy at a young age to accept being brushed and standing or laying quietly while it is being done.
+Wild dogs perform grooming sessions on each other frequently, it promotes social cohesion and reaffirms the hierarchy so continuous grooming/brushing mimics this natural behavior.

-Regular short grooming sessions should be undertaken at least once a week to keep his coat healthy and shiny.
+Regular short grooming sessions should be undertaken at least once a week to keep coats healthy and shiny.
 Some people tend to forget about grooming as the winter turns cold and this is a big mistake.
-In the wet months the coat can begin to mat if it is not regularly brushed, matting destroys the insulating properties of the undercoat and makes for a very cold husky.
+In the wet months the coat can begin to mat if it is not regularly brushed, matting destroys the insulating properties of the undercoat and makes for a very cold baby.

 When brushing start with a wide toothed comb, preferably one with rounded teeth – this will help break up any mats.
 Then proceed to brush the coat vigorously, following the way the hair grows.
 Do small sections of the coat at a time.

-Be sure to groom the whole husky, including the belly and underneath the tail where mats often hide!
+Be sure to groom the whole dog, including the belly ,underneath the tail & ears where mats often hide!

 Your grooming routine should include a flea inspection.
 Use a fine toothed metal flea comb, keep a glass of hot water nearby to dip the flea bearing comb in – the fleas will drown.